 "The idea was to make recordings much as Kubrick of Hitchcock made movies, where the production values were the key rather than star actors," Woolfson explained to Vintage Rock.
 "I thought at the time that many others would follow in our footsteps but this didn't happen."

-Those production values, as always with the Project, were impeccable during the making of Eye in the Sky.
+Those production values, as always with the Alan Parsons Project, were impeccable during the making of Eye in the Sky, which arrived in June 1982.
 Tracked at Abbey Road, where Parsons had worked with the Beatles and Pink Floyd as a young engineer, the record reflected the same strong attention to detail that went into the rest of the group's discography.

 After the end of the Alan Parsons Project following 1987's Gaudi, Parsons opened a new chapter, releasing a series of albums that utilized the group's rough creative template even if they didn't use the "Project" banner.
 And as the band's legacy continued to grow, he proved willing to celebrate his past, leading a Live Project onto the touring circuit and belatedly embarking on a career as a concert performer.